Description

 This preamplifier, cost for value, was easily one of the best components in the system, doing everything preamplification is supposed to do.
 Everything else levelled in my listening space, it came close to equalling the Pilium Ares preamplifier at close to five times its cost, with A/B listening required before the strengths of the Pilium could be identified over the LM129.

-• Siltech Cables Royal triple crown XLR interconnects
+• Siltech Cables Royal triple crown XLR interconnects - dormant

 Together with the siltech triple crown speaker cable; an amazing lift to realism of sound in my system.
+It does not, however, outperform the best RCA cables tested in listening.

 • Western Electric NOS RCA braided cables (retired)